MiniDNS/minidns/README.md

 [![Build Status](https://travis-ci.org/rtreffer/minidns.svg)](https://travis-ci.org/rtreffer/minidns)  [![Coverage Status](https://coveralls.io/repos/rtreffer/minidns/badge.svg)](https://coveralls.io/r/rtreffer/minidns)

 MiniDNS is a minimal DNS client client library for Android and Java SE.
-It can parse most relevant resource records (A, AAAA, NS, SRV, …) and is easy to use and extend.
-It also provides experimental support for DNSSEC and DANE.
+It can parse resource records (A, AAAA, NS, SRV, …) and is easy to use and extend.
+MiniDNS aims to be secure, modular, leightweight and as simple as possible.
+It also provides experimental support for DNSSEC and DANE, and is thus the ideal resolver if you want to bring DNSSEC close to your application.

+It comes with a pluggable cache mechanism, a pre-configured cache and an easy to use high-level API (minidns-hla) for those who just want to perform a reliable lookup of a domain name.

 **Notice:** DNSSEC/DANE support is *experimental* and has not yet undergo a security audit.
-If you find the project useful and are able to provide the resources for a security audit, then please contact us.
+If you find the project useful and if you are able to provide the resources for a security audit, then please contact us.

-This library is not intended to be used as a DNS server.
-You might want to look into dnsjava for such functionality.
+If you are looking for a DNSSEC-enabled resolver in C (and/or Lua) then hava a look at the [Knot Resolver](https://www.knot-resolver.cz/).
+Also this library is not intended to be used as a DNS server.
+You might want to look into [dnsjava](http://dnsjava.org/) for such functionality.

 Quickstart
 ----------